OpenMoonRay/openmoonray-docs/docs/moonray/maps/OpenVdbMap.md

         default:

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The name of the grid within the .vdb file from which to sample (hint: use openvdb_print to see contents of .vdb file).
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The name of the grid within the .vdb file from which to sample (hint: use openvdb_print to see contents of .vdb file).
 If no grid is specified, the first grid found in the .vdb will be used.
 In cases where there are multiple grids with the same name, the grid name can be indexed (eg. density[1])</p>

     <h3>input_texture_coordinates</h3>